Driver distractions cause great harm…

 - And it’s not just the teens.
 Over 10% of adult drivers admit to regularly conducting extended multi-text conversations while driving.

-- Sadly, in a recent survey, 77%of adults and 55% of teenage drivers stated they believe they are capable of easily managing texting while driving.
+- Sadly, in a recent survey, 77%of adults and 55% of teenage drivers stated they believe they are capable of easily managing to text while driving.

 - Only one in five teens believes texting impairs their ability to drive.
 Eighty percent believe it has no impact.